 I thank my hon.
-Friend for her response and the work that she is doing on this issue, which is raised by a number of constituents in Warrington South concerned, in part, because this conflict is not covered in the UK media.
+Friend for her response and the work that she is doing on this issue, which has been raised by a number of constituents in Warrington South who are concerned, in part, because this conflict is not covered in the UK media.
 Does she agree that the critical action to ensure that the conflict in Nagorno-Karabakh comes to an end is continuing UK support for the OSCE Minsk group and dialogue between Azerbaijanis and Armenians?

 My hon.
-Friend makes a really important point about making sure that we seek and maintain a lasting peaceful settlement to this conflict.
-He is absolutely right that now that the proper fighting has ended, it is critical that the members of the Minsk group work together to deliver a lasting peaceful settlement.
+Friend makes an important point about making sure that we seek and maintain a lasting peaceful settlement to this conflict.
+He is absolutely right: now that the proper fighting has ended, it is critical that the members of the Minsk group work together to deliver a lasting peaceful settlement.
 The UK has consistently supported the work of the co-chairs of the Minsk group to deliver that.
 Continued dialogue between Azerbaijan and Armenia is essential to prevent any further loss of life and to bring about a permanent negotiated end to this conflict.